What Are Platelets?

 The medical name for a low platelet count is thrombocytopenia (throm-bo-sigh-toe-PEE-nee-uh).

-RELATED: What is a “Blood Thinner?”
+RELATED: What Is “Blood Thinner?”

 What Causes a Low Platelet Count?